Student cited for vaping in middle school cafeteria as part of Hernando Co. program to stop epidemic

 Each day in Hernando County, deputies hand out one or two juvenile civil citations for vaping, officials said.

-Back in the day, they said the big problem was cigarettes; now it’s shifted to vaping.
+Back in the day, deputies said the big problem was cigarettes; now it’s shifted to vaping.